 3.2 Egg or Sperm Donation

-• When It’s Used: If genetic testing shows a severe issue, a couple may use a donated egg or sperm from a healthy person.
+When It’s Used: If genetic testing shows that one partner has a severe genetic condition that can’t be bypassed with PGT, using a donor egg or sperm from a healthy individual is a safe option.

 3.3 Future Possibilities: Gene Editing

-4. Things to Consider: Ethical and Financial Challenges
+4. Genetics and Infertility – Things to Consider: Ethical and Financial Challenges

 Now that you understood the connection between genetics and infertility, help us spread Vittafemme.com!